antoinehersen/ASCII-Dungeon-of-DOOM/part2/README.md

 ##Let them eat cake!

 A new item just appeared: the cake `c`!
-When our hero reach a cake, he will voraciously eat it, raising his HP by 10 (HP max is 100) and making the cake diseaper.
+When our hero reach a cake, he will voraciously eat it, raising his HP by 10 (HP max is 100) and making the cake disappear.

 *Implement gloutonery.*